awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Note**
 Because Security Hub is a Regional service, the check performed for this control checks only the current Region for the account\.
 It does not check all Regions\.
 To allow security checks against global resources in each Region, you also must record global resources\.
+If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.

 To learn more, see [Getting started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.